COVIDtoken/eth-hodler/README.md

-# ETh Hodler - www.ethhodler.org
+# COVID Hodler (forked from the original ETh Hodler by CurrencyTycoon) - www.covidtoken.org

 ## A simple non-profit DApp & ERC20 token running on the Ethereum blockchain

 ![States](states.png)

-The ETh Hodler is for hodlers - a simple DApp that helps holders to hodl, nothing more.
+The COVID Hodler is for hodlers - a simple DApp that helps holders to hodl and gives them bonus after the HODL period.
 It's for the benefit of the community.
-Absolutely noting goes to the developers of this DApp, thus keeping things simple and small.

-    "This is just silly.
-Do people lack so much willpower that they have to handicap themselves to have no access to your ETH?
-What if you lock it today and it shoots to $200 in a week?
-What then?
-The last thing you want is have NO ACCESS to your funds, whether crypto or fiat or whatever.
-    How about, just hold.
-There, problem solved.". - Reddit /user/Chop13

-But wait, there are actually some benefits:
+Benefits:

-Each deposit to the DApp issues you with EHDL tokens.
+Each deposit to the DApp issues you with COVID-HODL tokens.
 These tokens are then used to make a withdrawal and burned once the withdrawal is processed.

 A normal withdrawal would take ~30 days to process, costing only the gas fee.